Boyle-Lab/Boyle-Lab.github.io/SITE_STRUCTURE.md

 ### `_posts/`

-News posts, grouped in year directories for maintainability.
+Lab Life posts, grouped in year directories for maintainability.
 Jekyll uses the filename and front-matter date to create the public URL.
 See [NEWS_POSTS.md](NEWS_POSTS.md).

 ### `_jobs/`